YaelDillies/LeanCamCombi/README.md

 * The Minkowski-Carathéodory theorem
 * Approximate subgroups
 * Chevalley's theorem about constructible sets
+* Model theoretic stability and its relation to additive combinatorics

 See the [upstreaming dashboard](https://yaeldillies.github.io/LeanCamCombi/upstreaming) for more information.